maaz-official/CRUD-Profile/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ```

-Replace the URLs `https://example.com/logo.png` and `https://example.com/animation.gif` with the actual URLs of your project's logo and animation respectively.
-This will make your README more visually appealing and engaging.
+Make sure the URLs you provide for the images are correct and accessible.
+Once you replace the placeholder URLs with the actual ones, your images should display correctly in the README.
+Let me know if you need further assistance!